 Meningococcal and other Neisseria infections alert

-Soliris treatment may reduce your natural resistance to infections, especially against certain organisms that cause meningococcal infection (severe infection of the linings of the brain and sepsis) and other Neisseria infections including disseminated gonorrhea.
+Soliris treatment may reduce your natural resistance to infections, especially against certain organisms that cause meningococcal infection (severe infection of the linings of the brain and sepsis) and other Neisseria infections including disseminated gonorrhoea.

 Consult your doctor before you take Soliris to be sure that you receive vaccination against Neisseria meningitidis, an organism that causes meningococcal infection, at least 2 weeks before beginning therapy, or that you take antibiotics to reduce the risk of infection until 2 weeks after you have been vaccinated.
 Ensure that your current meningococcal vaccination is up to date.
 You should also be aware that vaccination may not prevent this type of infection.
 In accordance with national recommendations, your doctor might consider that you need supplementary measures to prevent infection.